Academia de Guvernanță. The Private Equity Board of Directors: Between Speed, Control, and the Challenge of Independence

 Daniela Iliescu emphasizes that Romania’s private equity industry is relatively young, closely tied to the country’s transition to capitalism, and has played a key role in its development.
 With the first funds appearing in 1995, they have become essential actors in transforming high-potential companies.
 The role of these funds is to allocate capital raised from investors to companies with growth potential, aiming to scale them and eventually exit profitably.

 “The main objective is to create value within a 3–7-year horizon.
-Funds seek returns through strategies such as buy & build, catalyst roles, or transitioning to professional management,” explains Daniela Iliescu regarding the key strategies funds apply to generate returns.
+Funds seek returns through strategies such as buy & build, catalyst roles, or transitioning to professional management,” she explains regarding the key strategies applied to improve fund performance and to generate returns.

-In this context, the recruitment of board members becomes a key process.
+In this context, board member recruitment becomes a key process.
 Carmen Micu details the selection criteria for board members in private equity: technical expertise, discipline, and—above all—trust.
-But it doesn't stop there.
+But it doesn't stop there:

 “When a private equity fund initiates recruitment, they will primarily look for specialists.
 The main focus is not only on speed and finding professionals with strong technical backgrounds but also on building a foundation of trust that the fund places in the team.
 We look for excellent practitioners and that 'circle of trust'—it’s a rigorous selection process that involves not just skills, but shared values and the capacity to create real value.”